joeywilcox/joeywilcox/README.md

 I am a cybersecurity professional with a passion for learning and solving problems to better protect data.

 ## Objective
+I'm looking for opportunities to learn and grow!
+This page is dedicated to documenting my learning journey and show my skills & competencies.

 ## Skills
 | Skill                                         | Associated Project         |